jonashaag/bjoern/README.rst

-I tried to patch Fapws so that it would support threading, but after about two hours of brain slime feeling, I decided to write my own WSGI server -- "Fawps done right".
+I tried to patch Fapws so that it would support threading, but after about two hours of brain slime feeling, I decided to write my own WSGI server -- "Fapws done right".

 gunicorn?
 ---------